thiruboy1/mydevops/kubernetes/Kube Cheet Sheets.md

            in static pods you cannot create replica sets,deployments without kube master
            1) specfiy in kubelet.service file
            --pod-manifest-path=/etc/kubernetes/manifestes\\
-           2)insted of defining in kubelet.service file provide path in serive file and in that file enter the following --config-kubeconfig.yaml
+           2)insted of defining in kubelet.service file create a kubeconfig.yaml and provide path in serive file and in that file enter the following
+                  --config-kubeconfig.yaml
                   staticPodPath: /etc/kubernetes/manifestes
             kubectl get pods --all-namespaces